Monday, June 21, 2021

 Double Feature Series #3: Sex, Love, & Jealousy

-This is the third post in what I'm calling my double feature series, in which I post a pairing of two movies that I love.
+This is the third post in what I'm calling my Double Feature Series, in which I post a pairing of two movies that I love.
 These movies will usually be made 20+ years apart and are thematically related somehow.
-I see one as a sort of a spiritual successor of the other.
-The point is to avoid blatantly obvious pairings or homages that have been pointed out before (like certain Woody Allen movies combined with certain Bergman movies, for example).
-Instead, I aim to bring two seemingly disconnected films together, into one thought.
+I try to draw out these connections, and in doing so, bring two seemingly disconnected films together, into one thought.

 The third entry in this series, as the title indicates, pulls together two films about relationships.
 They are: